maelingmurphy/My-Learning-Path/log.md

 ----------------------------------------------------------
 ## December 30, 2019
-- Accepted to Kenzie Academy Software Engineering program
+- Accepted to Kenzie Academy Software Engineering program (chose not to do the program)

 ----------------------------------------------------------